aurelienpierreeng/ansel-doc/content/modules/utility-modules/lighttable/import.md

 keep this window open
 : Keep the window open after the import is complete, allowing multiple imports but with different naming options.

-Most of these options can also be set in [preferences > import](../../../../preferences-settings/import.md).
-See this section for more information about the available variables.

-### copy & import from camera

-This option copies files from a connected camera to the local filesystem and then adds the copied images to the darktable library.
-It provides the same naming options as the "copy & import" dialog but does not allow places or folders to be selected.